 Inspired from my time on the road, I returned to Seattle to record my sophomore effort, Doing my Part, an expression of life, love, hopes, fears, and the positive that remains in all that is troubling, beautiful, inspiring, maddening, humbling, confusing and nourishing to the soul.

-I currently split my time between Seattle and Brazil; living, traveling, performing and enjoying my time on this earth.
+I currently split my time between the Pacific Northwest and Brazil; living, traveling, performing and enjoying my time on this earth.

-During my time back in Seattle in the summer/fall of 2015, I decided to film a new music video of me covering of one of my favorite songs from back in the day, Slighty Stoopid’s – Collie Man.
+During a summer stint back in Seattle, I decided to film a new music video of me covering of one of my favorite songs from back in the day, Slighty Stoopid’s – Collie Man.